-The Associate Degree Nursing program is a limited enrollment, 72-semester-hour program, approved by the Florida Board of Nursing.
+The Associate Degree Nursing program is a limited enrollment, 72-semester-hour program, approved by the Florida Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 This program has special admission, attendance, grading and fee requirements.
 Refer to the Chipola Nursing Course Syllabi and Nursing Handbook for specifics.
 A copy is available online.